HarperCollins India proudly presents its newest release, Cloud Nine Minus One, by Pitt MFA Alumnus Sangeeta Mall (MFA Fiction, 2007).

 John Temple is currently an associate professor of journalism at West Virginia University.
 He teaches reporting and writing courses and serves as the associate dean of the P.I.
 Reed School of Journalism.

-From the department website:
+From the Foundation for Jewish Culture website:

 Established in 1999 and supported through a generous grant from the Samuel Goldberg & Sons Foundation, the Goldberg Prize for Jewish Fiction by Emerging Writers is among the very first of its kind to highlight new works by contemporary writers exploring Jewish themes.

 The prize spotlights promising new talent, and is awarded to an American fiction writer for a first or second full-length work that was published in the previous calendar year.
 Submissions must be made by the publisher.

 The award includes a prize of $2,500, as well as a one-week residency at Ledig House International Writers Colony in New York’s Hudson Valley.